nielskrijger/douane/README.md

     }, 100);
 });

-app.post('/:url', function(req, res, next) {
+app.post('/', function(req, res, next) {
-    // This Validation contains multiple checks that are evaluated sequentially, stopping at the first one that fails. req.checkBody('id')
+    // A validation sequence like the one below stops at the first check that fails. req.checkBody('id')
-        .isRequired() // uses default error message
+        .required() // Uses default error message
-        .isInt('isRequired') // use custom error message
-        .isMin(0) // some validators may expect one or more arguments .isMax(10, 'Should be no more than {0}') // the last value is used as error message .isUniqueUserId(); // A custom asynchronous function
+        .isInt('This is a custom error message') // Use custom error message .isMin(0) // Some validators may expect one or more arguments .isMax(10, 'Should be no more than {0}') // The last value is used as error message .isUniqueUserId(); // A custom asynchronous function

-    // Define as many validations on as many properties as you want, including arrays! req.checkBody('array[].name')
-         .isRequired()
+    // Multiple validations are evaluated in parallel req.checkBody('array')
+        .minElements(1);

+    // Validate objects elements in an array with the postfix '[]' req.checkBody('array[].name')
+        .required()
         .isString();

-    // Validate callback return serious (say database) errors in first argument, normal validation errors in second arg
-	// Second argument
-    req.validate(function(err, validationErrors) {
+    // Callback accepts two arguments, the first contains non-validation errors and the second an array of validation errors. req.validate(function(err, validationErrors) {
         console.log(validationErrors);
+        res.json(validationErrors);
     });
 });

+app.listen(3000);

  ```

 # Custom validators